Aeldit/Cyan/docs/COMMANDS.md

 # Documentation for the commands of the mod

-Commands are present in 2 different forms :
+Commands :

-1. /cyan _argument_
+1. /cyan (for description and config editing)
-2. Other commands
+2. Teleportation
+3. Misc

 ## I). /cyan commands